Why NetSuite in 2026: Why Your Implementation Partner Matters More Than Ever

 How long does NetSuite implementation take?

-Quick answer: 10-14 weeks with an experienced partner (like Novutech), versus 9-18 months for DIY implementations.
+Quick answer: 2-4 months for standard deployments with an experienced partner like Novutech, 3-9 months for complex multi-entity implementations.

 Timeline breakdown: